 The moon that we see almost every night is a natural satellite of the Earth.
-This means that the moon revolves around the earth in a regular path.
-The gravitational attraction between the earth and the natural satellite holds it in its orbit even as the earth revolves around the earth.
+This means that the moon revolves around the earth on a regular path.
+The gravitational attraction between the earth and the natural satellite holds it in its orbit even as the moon revolves around the earth.

 The moon’s surface is covered by rocks and loose dirt which we call lunar soil.
-It is pock marked with craters of different sizes because of meteorites that hits it surface.
+It is pockmarked with craters of different sizes because of meteorites that hit its surface.
 On earth, these meteorites burn up in our atmosphere before they reach the ground.
-But this orb of night has no atmosphere, so it is covered with large craters.
+But this orb of the night has no atmosphere, so it is covered with large craters.
 Because there is no air, there is no life on the moon.
-We all know that, Neil Armstrong was the first person to land on this celestial body in 1969.
+We all know that Neil Armstrong was the first person to land on this celestial body in 1969.

 Phases of the Moon:

 If you look up at the moon at night, you would have noticed that it changes its shape every day.
-This is because, the heavenly body has no light of its own; it can only reflect light from the sun.
+This is because the heavenly body has no light of its own; it can only reflect light from the sun.
 Only the side of the moon which faces the sun can reflect this light and can appear bright; the other side appears dark.
-As this celestial bod revolves around the earth we can see different amounts of the region illuminated by the sun.
-Thus it appears to change its shape.
+As this celestial body revolves around the earth we can see different amounts of the region illuminated by the sun.
+Thus, it appears to change its shape.

 When this heavenly body is behind the earth and sun, we can see the entire illuminated portion – this is a full-moon (Paurnami).
 When it is between the sun and earth we can only see the dark portion and a new moon (Amavasya) occurs.
 Between these two extremes, we see intermediate phases such as a half-moon and crescent.

 This Planetoid takes almost 27 days to revolve around the earth.
 But between two full moons, there are 29.5 days.
 This is because the earth also travels a distance through space during that time around the sun.
 It has to cover an extra distance (which takes 2 more days) if it has to be exactly behind the earth and sun again.